-As of December 31, 2021 and 2020, the Company has no repricing financial instruments.
-Cash and cash equivalents as well as short-term investment have fixed interest rates.
+As of December 31, 2022 and 2021, the Company has no repricing financial instruments.
+Cash and cash equivalents as well as short-term investments have fixed interest rates.
 As such, the Company's exposure to interest rate risk is minimal.